AzureBytes/cli_arm_virtualnetworks/README.md

         azure group

-1. Use the following command to create a new resource group with the following details:
+1. Use the following command to create a new resource group:

-    -   **Name:** CLITestGroup

-    -   **Location:** West US

         azure group create –n “CLITestGroup” –l “West US”